graphdrawing/gd2024/pages/venue.md

 1020 Vienna,

 which is located at the <em>Vienna University of Economics and Business</em> near the <em>Prater</em> amusement park.
-A dedicated tram will take us from <em>Karlsplatz</em> along the famous <em>Ring</em> and past many historical buildings to the <em>Prater</em>.
+A dedicated tram will take us from <em>Karlsplatz</em> along the famous <em>Ringstraße</em> and past many historical buildings to the <em>Prater</em>.
-From there, it is a ten-minute walk to the social dinner.
+From there, it is a ten-minute walk to the restaurant.

 If you do not want to join the tram ride, you can reach the social dinner either by taking the <span style="background-color: #935e98; color: white; font-weight: bold; padding: 0px 2px;">U2</span> to <em>Krieau</em> or tram line <span style="background-color: #d3312c; color: white; font-weight: bold; padding: 0px 2px;">1</span> to <em>Prater, Hauptallee</em>.
 In both cases, it is only a ten-minute walk to the social dinner.